-Local recycling centers are operated by city or county governments in many places and usually have electronics recycling programs or provide you with information on local recyclers in your area.
+Local metal and copper recycling centers are operated by city or county governments in many places and usually have electronics recycling programs or provide you with information on local recyclers in your area.
 Here is one recycling database you can use to locate a drop-off location near you.
 If you’re interested in recycling more than cell phones, Earth911 provides local solutions based on the type of material you are trying to recycle.

-Carriers & retailers: Most service providers, major retailers, and manufacturers offer recycling and trade-in services.
+Carriers & retailers: Most service providers, major retailers, and manufacturers offer recycling like copper recycling and trade-in services.
 Many now participate in the EPA’s Sustainable Materials Management (SSM) Electronics Challenge.
 By joining this challenge, they are ensuring that your used electronics will be responsibly recycled, minimize exposure to human health and the environment, and require the destruction of all data.
 Among the many corporations that have taken the pledge are Best Buy, LG, Sprint, and Samsung.
 Find the full list and learn here about the SMM Electronics Challenge.